galexrt/ansible-cockpit/README.md

 ansible-cockpit
 ===============

-An Ansible role to install Fedora's Cockpit with toggleable components.
+An Ansible role to "setup" features of Fedora's Cockpit.

 Requirements
 ------------